ScienceComputing/NGSOmics_Programming/CaseControl_Design.md

 - Avoid over-matching: match only on factors known to be causes of the disease
 - Obtain power: match more than one control per case.
 Generally, the number of controls should be <= 5, since there is no further gain of power above 4 controls per case
 - Obtain generalizability: match more than one type of control

+# Issues with matching
+- It is difficult to find a good control if there are matching criteria on many variables
+- Once the variables are matched, we cannot explore the association of the disease with these matched variables

+# Measure the strength of association: odds ratio